sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/http-in-detail.md

 <summary>On the mock webpage on the right there is an issue, once you've found it, click on it.
 What is the challenge flag?</summary>

 THM{INVALID\_HTTP\_CERT}

+Notice the lock with the red slash on the left of the URL.
+This means that your connection is insecure.

 </details>